BradyAJohnston/arrangebpy/COMPARISON.md

 ```

 **Key differences**:
-1. **No iterative refinement** - bpynodearrange does single pass, original can iterate up to 20 times
+1. **No iterative refinement** - arrangebpy does single pass, original can iterate up to 20 times
 2. **No `inner_shift`** - Socket alignment is simplified
 3. **No `marked_nodes`** - Frame gap detection removed
 4. **Always balanced** - No direction selection